swapnilghone/newsmonk/README.md

 # NewsMonk

+Welcome to the NewsMonk GitHub repository!

-News Monk is a simple news site built in React, allowing users to read the latest news and filter them by various categories.
+NewsMonk is a simple news site built in React, allowing users to read the latest news and filter them by various categories.
 It utilizes the [newsapi.org](https://newsapi.org/) API for fetching news data.

 ![](demo.gif)